Spandana20/MeanGeo/README.md

 | This post was really useful in figuring out how to deal with SOAP APIs and XML in Node.js | [Jowanza Joseph](http://www.jowanza.com/post/125602755114/dealing-with-soap-apis-in-nodejs) |

 *_Using_* a WSDL is a lot different from *_developing_* a WSDL.
 If you've got to do that, I found this fabulous tutorial, understatedly referred to as a 'primer', from W3C:  [W3C WSDL Primer](https://www.w3.org/TR/wsdl20-primer/)

-One more thing, calling this a MEAN application is a bit of a misnomer.
-M stands for Mongo.
-I don't store any data, so I'm not using Mongo.
-I think I tore all the database stuff out of this thing after I cloned it from [MeanSeed](https://github.com/amnotafraid/MeanSeed).
-I guess it's an EAN stack application.

 <a id="build"></a>
 ##Build the Code [top](#top)